panzerdp/dmitripavlutin.com/content/posts/169-javascript-env-variables/index.md

 * `PWD`: the current working directory
 * `PATH`: directories to search in order to execute a command

-In terms of the JavaScript and Node.js ecosystem, you may find the following variables common:
+In terms of the JavaScript and Node.js ecosystem, the following variables are common:

 * `NODE_ENV`: determines if the script runs in development or production mode.
 Usually takes one of the values: `production`, `prod`, `development`, `dev`, or `test`
 * `PORT`: the port the running application will use (e.g. `3000`, `8080`, etc.)